RakhithJK/dbeaver-dbeaver-wiki/How-to-Reassign-License.md

 ![](images/license/lic-tab.png)

-You select which license you need to reassign and press the **View** button near its license ID.
+You select which license you need to reassign and press the **VIEW** button near its license ID.
 You can see the License details where you can find your license status, type, maintenance period, end support date.

 ![](images/license/lic-details.png)